 CONTRACT PRICE

 4.1 Fixed Price Period Charges.

+(a) Monthly Charges.
 Each Month during the Fixed Price Period, Buyer shall pay Seller the sum of the following charges for that Month:

-the aggregate Demand Charges for the EDP’s for such Month; an amount, for each EDP, equal to the product of (i) the Energy Charge for that EDP and (ii) the actual Electricity Dispatched by and delivered to Buyer at that EDP for such Month; and
+(i) the aggregate Demand Charges for the EDP’s for such Month; and

+(ii) an amount, for each EDP, equal to the product of (i) the Energy Charge for that EDP and (ii) the actual Electricity Dispatched by and delivered to Buyer at that EDP for such Month.

-an amount, for each EDP, equal to the EDP Block Charge for each EDP Block Dispatched by and delivered to Buyer at that EDP that does not immediately follow a prior Dispatch of an EDP Block for that EDP.
+(b) Annual Charges.
+Each Contract Year or partial Contract Year during the Fixed Price Period, Buyer shall pay Seller for each EDP (i) for the first one hundred (100) Dispatches in that Contract Year that result in an EDP Block Charge for that EDP, the aggregate amount of such EDP Block Charges and (ii) for all Dispatches thereafter that result in an EDP Block Charge for that EDP, ___% of the aggregate amount of such EDP Block Charges.

 4.2 Extension of Fixed Price Period.
 No earlier than twelve (12) Months and no later than ninety (90) days prior to the end of the Fixed Price Period, Buyer shall have the right to extend the Fixed Price Period through the end of the Contract Term (the “Extended Fixed Price Period”) by giving written Notice to Seller.
-If Buyer elects to extend the Fixed Price Period, the Demand Charges payable by Buyer each Month in the Extended Fixed Price Period beginning in June 2003 for the EDP’s shall be the charges shown in Exhibit G. The Energy Charge, the EDP Block Charges, and the other payment terms of the Fixed Price Period shall remain the same and shall continue to be payable by Buyer as provided herein.
-If Buyer elects to extend the Fixed Price Period as provided herein, Buyer shall have the right to terminate the Extended Fixed Price Period by giving Notice to Seller (i) on or before May 31, 2006, with such termination effective as of midnight on May 31, 2007, or (ii) on or before May 31, 2011, with such termination effective as of midnight on May 31, 2012.
+If Buyer elects to extend the Fixed Price Period, the Demand Charges payable by Buyer each Month in the Extended Fixed Price Period beginning for the Month of June 2003 for each EDP shall be the charges shown in Exhibit G for that EDP multiplied by the Base Electric Hourly Quantity for that EDP.
+The Energy Charge, the EDP Block Charges, and the other payment terms of the Fixed Price Period shall remain the same and shall continue to be payable by Buyer as provided herein.
+If Buyer elects to extend the Fixed Price Period as provided herein, Buyer shall have the right to terminate the Extended Fixed Price Period by giving Notice to Seller (i) on or before May 31, 2006, with such termination effective as of midnight, CPT, on May 31, 2007, or (ii) if not terminated under clause (i), on or before May 31, 2011, with such termination effective as of midnight on May 31, 2012.